kerski/pbi-dataops-template/README.md

 4. Copy the Username and Password to Notepad temporarily.

-5. Open GitHub Desktop and select clone reposistory (outlined in orange in the image below).
+5. Open GitHub Desktop and select clone repository (outlined in orange in the image below).

 <img src="./images/part5-clone-repository.PNG" alt="Clone the repository." width="400px"/>